 Enter the Connecticut portion of the member's share of other deductions not deducted in arriving at ordinary income (loss) from trade or business activities and separately stated on the federal Schedule K-1.
+For nonresident individual and PE members only, deductions that are deemed to be itemized deductions for federal income tax purposes should not be included as part of other deductions in determining Connecticut-sourced income.

-Domestic production activities information, qualified production activity income (QPAI) and W-2 wages amounts reported to a member on federal Schedule K-1 under I.R.C. §199, domestic production activity deduction, should not be included on this line.
+Domestic production activities information, qualified production activity income (QPAI) and W-2 wages amounts reported to a member on federal Schedule K-1 under IRC §199, domestic production activity deduction, should not be included on this line.